 Bar Exam Pass Rate

-In 2022, 203 students graduated from Michigan State University College of Law.
+In 2023, 203 students graduated from Michigan State University College of Law.
 Of them, 139 graduates employed where bar passage required and 35 got J.D.
 Advantage jobs.
 By employed status, 177 graduates employed as full-time and 4 employed as part-time status.
-Check more employment statistics at Michigan State University College of Law employement summary page.

 Michigan State University College of Law Bar Exam Pass Rate for First-time Takers